 Companies that are already certified to ISO 22000 will benefit when they certify to FSSC 22000 because it usually requires only an extension audit rather than a full certification process.

 What is the process of ISO 22000 certification?

-Now the audit is prepared.
+Now we prepare the audit.
 This may require a meeting for detailed project planning.
 The pre-audit is used to identify potential for improvement in advance, as well as the strengths of your existing system.

 In the third step, your system is analyzed and evaluated.
 This is how we determine whether your management system can be certified.
-An auditor checks on site whether your management processes are running as required using the standards.
+An auditor will check on site whether your management processes are functioning as required in accordance with the standard.

-After the audit, the results are evaluated by the independent certification body of DQS.
+After the audit, the results are evaluated by the independent certification board of DQS.
 If your food safety management system meets all requirements, you will receive the ISO 22000 certificate.

-At six-monthly or annual intervals, the central components of the system are re-audited on site to further improve the system.
+Every six months or every year, the central components of the system are re-audited on site to further improve the system.
 The certificate must be renewed after three years at the latest.
-You can then have a recertification carried out.
+At that time, you may have a recertification carried out.

 What does ISO 22000 certification cost?

 In order to be able to realistically estimate the duration of the audit and the associated requirements, it is best to contact us.
-We will provide you with an offer tailored to your company, which will allow you to budget for the specific costs of ISO 22000 certification.
+We will provide you with a quote tailored to your organization, which will allow you to budget for the specific costs of ISO 22000 certification.